Spruce Extra Strength CBD Oil is our top pick for neuropathy and best when combined with Deep Chill for topical relief.

 Research conducted on the Cannabis sativa strain of the cannabis plant validates this, further explaining that it is the synergy of all of the compounds together that provide such a positive effect.

 When taking full spectrum CBD oil for neuropathic pain, it’s best to take it sublingually, which means applying it under the tongue and letting the body absorb it from there.
 The reason this method works best is related to bioavailability, or how well your body is able to absorb and use the hemp oil.

 Bioavailability has been a huge concern with dietary supplements in general, with both older adults and pediatric patients both at greater risk of inadequate diet and malnutrition.
 However, just because supplements can be taken to help reduce these risks, this doesn’t mean that the body absorbs all of the ingredients they contain, rendering them ineffective at solving the problem.

 If a supplement it taken orally, for instance, some of the helpful ingredients can be metabolized during the digestive process, leaving less of them for the body to use.
 The same is true when using CBD oil for neuropathy.
 To get the most out of it, creating a more positive impact on your neuropathic pain, it’s best to take it under the tongue.

 (To learn more about bioavailability, read: CBD Gummies Just Don’t Work Very Well… Here’s Why.)

-When your goal is pain management, it’s also helpful to combine CBD oil with a quality topical CBD cream.
+When your goal is pain management, it’s also helpful to combine CBD oil with a quality topical CBD cream or lotion.
 While the CBD oil interacts with CBD receptors body-wide, the topical cream enables you to better direct your treatment to the area or areas that hurt the most.